antmicro/snickerdoodle-hdmi-breakout/README.rst

 The design files were created in KiCad.
 The expansion board breaks out HDMI interface on a regular HDMI connector.
 The TMDS data lanes from this connector are connected to FPGA fabric in Zynq 7000 All programmable chip on a Snickerdoodle module.
 The expansion board should be connected to the ``JB2`` pinhead available on the breakyBreaky board.
+It is compatible with breakyBreaky rev.3.0.

 Dimensions and layout
 ---------------------